Tarun25-dev/VSCode-Tricks/README.md

 ## 🔥 Goal of the Repository

-A curated collection of practical VS Code tips, shortcuts, extensions, and productivity tricks designed to help developers code faster, smarter, and more efficiently.
+A collection of practical VS Code tips, shortcuts, extensions, and productivity tricks designed to help developers code faster, smarter, and more efficiently.

 This repository is perfect for: